 We all love chocolate, don’t we?
-Sadly, due to climate change, the cacao plant used to make chocolate could be completely wiped out by 2050.
+Sadly, due to climate change, the cacao plant could be completely wiped out by 2050.
 Currently, over 50% of the world’s chocolate is sourced from two countries: Cote d’Ivoire and Ghana.
 The plant is notoriously sensitive to environmental changes, which explains why it can only be found in areas close to the equator.
-But due to more extreme weather patterns that will raise temperatures, and alter rainfall, humidity and sunshine, growing cacao beans is becoming increasingly difficult.
+But growing cacao beans is becoming increasingly difficult due to more extreme weather patterns that will raise temperatures and alter rainfall, humidity, and sunshine.
 The threat of climate change to chocolate is so serious that even confectionary giant Mars, who are famous for their chocolate caramel bars, have partnered up with scientists at the University of California to develop technology to help cacao survive.
 Without urgent action, we might really be looking at a chocolate-less future, as Mars’s chief sustainability officer Barry Parkin told Business Insider that “frankly, we don’t think we’re getting there fast enough collectively.”

 Another crop likely to be badly affected by climate change is your go-to smoothie ingredient – the humble banana.
 In a recent study by the University of Exeter, bananas could be eliminated by adverse climate conditions in 10 countries by 2050.
 Although yields of the fruit have increased since 1961 due to higher temperatures and better production methods, global warming and frequent floods and droughts will threaten banana production.
 And bananas won’t just be threatened in South America, but also at our doorstep in Asia: India, which is the world’s largest producer and consumer, as well as the Philippines, are projected to suffer marked drops in banana yields in the coming decades.